philips-labs/BLE-GHS-Client-Example/README.md

 **Technology stack**:

+* The project is written in Kotlin and implements a standalone Android application
+* For BLE communications this application uses the [Blessed for Android](https://github.com/weliem/blessed-android) library that simplifies BLE usage under Android.
+More information about Blessed can be found at the Blessed project page.
-The project is written in Kotlin and implements a standalone Android application The BLE, GHS and data model classes are separated from the Android UX classes for reusability in other GHS server prototypes.
+* The BLE, GHS and data model classes are separated from the Android UX classes for reusability in other GHS server prototypes.

 **Status**: